YashwantOstwal/hxui_program/README.md

 ### 7. `mint_free_tokens`

-This instruction is invoked when a user adds a 100xUI component to their project using the shadcn CLI.
+This instruction is invoked when a user adds a [100xUI](https://www.100xui.com) component to their project using the shadcn CLI.
 It mints `free_tokens_per_mint` HxUI Lite tokens, as defined in the HxUI Config, to the user’s associated HxUI Lite token account (ATA).
-These tokens can then be used to vote on candidate components.
+These tokens can then be used to vote on active candidate components.

 Minting is permitted only if the following conditions are met:

-- The user has an active registration account (created during registration for free minting via [100xUI ](https://www.100xui.com) ).
+- The user has an active Free Mint Tracker account (created during registration for free minting via [100xUI](https://www.100xui.com) ).
-- The user has an associated HxUI Lite token account (ATA), which must be created during registration.
+- The user has an associated HxUI Lite token account (ATA), which can be created during registration.
 - The user has not exceeded the personal rate limit defined by their Free Mint Tracker account.
 - The global minting limit has not been reached, as defined in the HxUI Config `free_mints_per_epoch`.